I know what's wrong with my car. Why should I get my car inspected?

 Are you BVRLA members?

 Not any more.
-We used to be associate members (full membership is for leasing companies) and we have been trained to BVRLA standards.
+We used to be associate members (full membership is for leasing companies) and we have been trained by the BVRLA to their standards.
 However, we are here to look after lease customers and don't see ourselves as part of 'the lease industry'.
 We are fully independent.

 Should I just get it all done for peace of mind?